renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Std. deviation of the time of body acceleration in the X, Y and Z directions:

-            + timeBodyAccelerometerStandardDeviationX
+            + timeBodyAccelerometerStandardDevX
-            + timeBodyAccelerometerStandardDeviationY
+            + timeBodyAccelerometerStandardDevY
-            + timeBodyAccelerometerStandardDeviationZ
+            + timeBodyAccelerometerStandardDevZ

 Avg. time of gravity acceleration in the X, Y and Z directions: